-They built on the dualistic theology of Manichaenism
+They built on the dualistic theology of Manichaeism

 Which they blended with the eastern Christianity of Byzantium

-They were ascetic: believing the matetial world was the evil realm of Satan
+They were ascetic: believing the material world was the evil realm of Satan

 Whilst the world of the spirit was the beautiful realm of good God(s).

-Within each individual this battle between Good and Evil was mirrored
+Within each individual this battle between Good and Evil was constantly mirrored.

 This syncretic blend of religions denied the vengeful Jehovah of the Old Testament

-And was anathema to the powerful in Rome who launched an Inquisition and the Aligensian Crusade
+And was anathema to the powerful in Rome who launched an Inquisition, the Albigensian Crusade